ArchiveBox/pip-archivebox/README.md

 # Install it locally for testing
 pip install -e .

-# Release the debian package to the LaunchPad PPA
+# Release the pip package to PyPI
 ./bin/release.sh
 ```